GenSpectrum/LAPIS/docs/source/includes/_use-cases.md

 # Use Cases

-We demonstrate two use cases for this API.
-You can switch between examples in Python and R in the top right.
+We demonstrate two use cases for this API in R.

 ## Plot the global distribution of all sequences